Magic number (sports): Calculation

 Suppose further that the first step in the league's tiebreaker formula is results in head-to-head meetings.
 Team A and Team B have met four times during the season with Team A winning three of the four games.
 They are not scheduled to meet again in the regular season.
 Therefore, Team A holds a tiebreaker edge over Team B and only needs to finish with the same number of wins as Team B in order to be placed ahead of Team B in the standings.
 Therefore, we can calculate Team A's magic number as 82 – 60 – 20 = 2.
 If Team A wins two of its seven remaining games, it will finish 62–20.
 If Team B wins all seven of its remaining games, it will also finish 62–20.
 However, since Team B loses the tiebreaker on head-to-head results, Team A is the division winner.
+In cases where the winners of potential tiebreakers have not yet been determined (for example, because the teams still have some games to play against each other) the usual convention is to calculate the magic numbers of the teams involved as if they will lose the tiebreaker, and to calculate the elimination numbers of such teams as if they will win the tiebreaker.

 By convention, the magic number typically is used to describe the first place team only, relative to the teams it leads.
 However, the same mathematical formulas could be applied to any team, teams that are tied for the lead, as well as teams that trail.
 In these cases, a team that is not in first place will depend on the leading team to lose some games so that it may catch up, so the magic number will be larger than the number of games remaining.
 Ultimately, for teams that are no longer in contention, their magic number would be larger than their remaining games + the remaining games for the first place team — which would be impossible to overcome.